 In November 2013, he joined the Strategic Operations team as the Director of Canadian Operations.
 He brings a wealth of experience in leadership, management, training, contracting and logistical support.

-John spent just under twenty-one years in the United States Marine Corps where his primary duty was a UH-1N “Huey” helicopter pilot.
-The majority of his career was spent in the Cockpit on the West Coast aboard Marine Corps Air Stations Camp Pendleton and Miramar, which culminated with a Command Tour with Marine Aircraft Group 46 Detachment A. He also spent time at the Naval Air Systems Command aboard Patuxent River, Maryland as a Deputy Program Manager for Marine and Navy H-1 helicopters where he supervised – procurement, engineering, logistics, and budget – of all H-1 support.
-His final tour as an Active Duty Marine was with the Marine Air Ground Task Force Staff Training Program (MSTP) aboard Marine Corps Base Quantico, Virginia.
-John was part of this premier multi-functional team responsible for instruction management, curriculum implementation, and multi-service doctrine development.
+Rick retired from the United States Marine Corps, where his primary duty was UH-1N “Huey” helicopter pilot - spending the majority of his career in the cockpit on the West Coast aboard Marine Corps Air Stations Camp Pendleton and Miramar, which culminated with a Command Tour with Marine Aircraft Group 46 Detachment A. During his Marine Corps career, Rick also spent time at the Naval Air Systems Command aboard Patuxent River, MD as a Deputy Program Manager for Marine and Navy H-1 helicopters where he supervised – procurement, engineering, logistics, and budget – of all H-1 support.
+His final tour as an Active Duty Marine was with the Marine Air Ground Task Force Staff Training Program (MSTP) aboard Marine Corps Base Quantico, VA; as a member of this premier multi-functional team responsible for instruction management, curriculum implementation, and multi-service doctrine development for the Marine Corps.

 Rick transitioned as a Lieutenant Colonel and joined the Strategic Operations, Inc. Team as the Program Manager focusing on Marine Corps operations and soon assumed the responsibilities of all aspects of Training Operations for STOPS.